Working outside Great Britain

 The CCPS is usually valid for six months from the date of issue.

-We do not complete the EUR 3 and EUR 4 forms supplied by the Pharmaceutical Society of Ireland, as the CCPS meets all their registration requirements.
+For pharmacists, we don’t complete the EUR 3 and EUR 4 forms supplied by the Pharmaceutical Society of Ireland, as the CCPS meets all their registration requirements.

 Fitness to practise